putitsimply/christian-bible-explained/psalms.md

 ## Big ideas

-* **You can be honest with God**: The psalms show that faith includes joy and sadness, confidence and confusion.
+* **Honesty with God**: The psalms show that faith includes joy and sadness, confidence and confusion.
 * **God is seen as Creator and King**: Many psalms describe God as powerful, just, and caring for people.
 * **Justice matters**: Writers often ask for wrong things to be made right.
 * **Comfort and courage**: Some psalms became famous for reassurance, like Psalm 23, which pictures God as a shepherd guiding and protecting.